comprakt/comprakt/abstract_syntax.md

 * `While`: a while loop consisting of the condition and its body
 * `Expression`: an expression defined in `Expr`
 * `Return`: a return which can optionally return an expression
-* `LocalVariableDeclaration`: a decleration and optional initialization of a local variable
+* `LocalVariableDeclaration`: a declaration and optional initialization of a local variable

 ##### If